-- 1. Detainees with limited English proficiency (LEP) shall receive translation or interpretation services, and detainees with disabilities shall receive appropriate accommodations in order to meaningfully participate in the investigative, disciplinary, and appeal process. - 2.
+- Detainees shall receive translation or interpretation services, including accommodation for the hearing impaired, throughout the investigative, disciplinary and appeal process. - 2.
 Each facility holding ICE/ERO detainees in custody shall have a detainee disciplinary system with progressive levels of reviews, appeals, procedures and documentation procedures.
 Written disciplinary policy and procedures shall clearly define detainee rights and responsibilities.
-The policy, procedures and rules shall be reviewed annually at a minimum. - 3.
-Disciplinary action may not be capricious or retaliatory nor based on race, religion, national origin, gender, sexual orientation, disability or political beliefs. - 4.
-At all steps in the disciplinary process, any sanctions imposed shall be commensurate with the severity of the committed prohibited act and intended to encourage the detainee to conform with rules and regulations in the future. - 5.
+The policy, procedures and rules shall be reviewed annually at a minimum.

+- 3. Disciplinary action may not be capricious or retaliatory nor based on race, religion, national origin, gender, sexual orientation, disability or political beliefs. - 4.
 Staff may not impose or allow imposition of the following sanctions: corporal punishment; deprivation of food services, to include use of Nutraloaf or "food loaf"; deprivation of clothing, bedding or items of personal hygiene; deprivation of correspondence privileges; deprivation of legal access and legal materials; or deprivation of indoor or outdoor recreation, unless such activity would create a documented unsafe condition within the facility.
-Any sanction imposed shall be approved by the facility administrator and reviewed by the Field Office Director. - 6.
-When a detainee has a diagnosed mental illness or mental disability, or demonstrates symptoms of
+Any sanction imposed shall be approved by the facility administrator and reviewed by the Field Office Director. - 5.

-- mental illness or mental disability, a mental health professional, preferably the treating clinician, shall be consulted to provide input as to the detainee's competence to participate in the disciplinary hearing, any impact the detainee's mental illness may have had on his or her responsibility for the charged behavior, and information about any known mitigating factors in regard to the behavior. - 7.
 The facility shall not hold a detainee accountable for his/her conduct if a medical authority finds him/her mentally incompetent.
 For purposes of these standards, a mentally incompetent individual is defined as an individual who is unable to appreciate the difference between appropriate and inappropriate behavior, or between "right" and "wrong."
-Such an individual is not capable of acting in accordance with those norms and therefore, cannot be held responsible for his/her "wrongful" actions. - 8.
-If a detainee has a mental disability or mental illness but is competent, the disciplinary process shall consider whether the detainee's mental disabilities or mental illness contributed to his or her behavior when determining what type of sanction, if any, should be imposed.
-A mental health professional should also be consulted as to whether certain types of sanctions, (e.g., placement in disciplinary segregation, loss of visits, or loss of phone calls) may be inappropriate because they would interfere with supports that are a part of the detainee's treatment or recovery plan. - 9.
+Such an individual is not capable of acting in accordance with those norms and therefore, cannot be held responsible for his/her "wrongful" actions - 6.
 A person who cannot assist in his/her own defense because he/she lacks the ability to understand the nature of the disciplinary proceedings, as determined by a medical authority, shall be considered incompetent.
 Disciplinary proceedings against such a detainee shall be postponed until such time as the detainee is able to understand the nature of the disciplinary proceedings and to assist in his/her own defense.
 If the detainee's mental status does not improve within a reasonable amount of time, the officer must find the detainee incompetent to assist in his/her own defense, and note such finding on the Incident Report.